patrickleungwl/code_lab/moderncpp.md

 All built-in types and some user-defined types are literal types- provided they have const data members and a trivial destructor.

+**Interesting trivia!**

+A data member of a struct or class **cannot** be constexpr.
+It can only be *static constexpr*.
+The reason is because a process can only create an instance of a struct or class at runtime.
+The compiler does not know the value of the data member at compile time unless there is only one (static) instance of that data member.